Hridya2001/Basiclogin-AWS-deployment/README.md

 ## Credits
-**Original repository cloned from https://github.com/sree33445/basiclogin.git.**
+**Original repository cloned from 👉 https://github.com/sree33445/basiclogin.git.**

-AWS documentation and tutorials.
+Thanks to the AWS documentation and community tutorials for the guidance and support in building this architecture.